 Using AI in Real Estate: How to Stay Ahead of the Curve

 The integration of generative AI in real estate is not just a trend; it’s a transformative force that’s reshaping the industry landscape.
-With the McKinsey Global Institute projecting that AI could generate up to $180 billion in value for the real estate sector, the incentives for adopting this technology are clear.
+With the McKinsey Global Institute projecting that generative AI could generate $180 billion or more in annual value for the real estate sector, the incentives for adopting this technology are clear.

 Again, below is a brief highlight of some of the ways we’ve seen generative AI transform real estate operations: